Limited TimeFast mode is completely free!Try it now

 Rating: SPECULATIVE BUY

-The thesis: Structure Therapeutics offers exposure to the high-growth GLP-1 obesity market through a differentiated oral weekly approach.
-The massive market size ($100B+ by 2030) and genuine modality differentiation support the investment, but significant competitive risk from Eli Lilly and binary Phase 2b data readout risk in H1 2026 require disciplined position sizing.
+Structure Therapeutics offers exposure to the GLP-1 obesity market through a differentiated oral weekly approach.
+The addressable market is real and the modality differentiation is genuine, but Eli Lilly's competitive pressure and the binary Phase 2b data readout in H1 2026 demand disciplined position sizing.

 Event Timeline Impact